 Is Laser Eye Surgery Covered by Insurance?

 The short answer is: usually no, but sometimes yes.
-In most cases, laser eye surgery is considered an elective or cosmetic procedure, which means insurance companies do not automatically cover it.
+In most cases, laser eye surgery is considered an elective or cosmetic procedure, which means insurance companies do not automatically cover it and often list it under common insurance policy exclusions.

 However, there are situations where coverage may be available depending on medical necessity and your insurance plan.